Hasse norm principle for extensions of prime squared degree: Introduction

-\textbf{Case 1-2: $G$ has exponent $p$. } Let $E$ be as in Case 1-1.
-We should consider $\Sha_{\cD}^{2}(G,J_{G/H})$ for any admissible set of subgroup $\cD$ of $G$.
+\emph{Case 1-2: $G$ has exponent $p$. } Let $N$ be as in Case 1-1.
+We should consider $\Sha_{\cD}^{2}(G,J_{G/H})$ for any admissible set of subgroups $\cD$ of $G$.
 However, it is impossible to construct a direct analogue of the argument in Case 1-1.
-The crutial difference between Cases 1-1 and 1-2 is that the restriciton map $H^{3}(G,\Z)\rightarrow H^{3}(E,\Z)$ may not be injective.
+The crucial difference between Cases 1-1 and 1-2 is that the restriction map $H^{3}(G,\Z)\rightarrow H^{3}(E,\Z)$ may not be injective.
 In fact, if $G$ has order $p^{3}$, then we have the following: